Getting to Tulemar Transportation

 Helpful tips

-- Check baggage policies carefully.
-The weight limits are enforced, which means that they will take your bags, you’ll just pay for the extra weight.
+• Check baggage policies carefully.
+Weight limits are enforced, which means that they will take your bags, you’ll just pay for the extra weight.

-- Upon arrival in San José, you’ll need at least 1½ hours before your flights to Quepos or another destination.
+• Upon arrival in San José, you’ll need at least 1½ hours before your flight to Quepos or another destination.

-- Returning to San José to connect with your international flight, give yourself 2 hours to connect.
+• When returning to San José to connect with your international flight, you’ll want to give yourself two hours to connect.

 Fly Sansa